phibal12/QusoleCodes/README.md

 - **Quantum Double-Field (QDF) Algorithm:**
   - A QDF algorithm is used to simulate physical systems and predict events with high probability.
-  - The probability of transitioning to a targeted state increases: prediction values improve from 〈P〉≥1/N to (2N/3)〈P〉≥2/3 as more QDFs (at various scales) are used.
+  - The probability of transitioning to a targeted state increases: prediction values improve from 〈P〉≥ 1/N to (2N/3)〈P〉≥ 2/3 as more QDFs (at various scales) are used.

 - **Application Example – Cybersecurity:**
   - Preventing misinformation/cyber threats by using strong predictions to (de)focus state distributions, leveraging QDF as a “quantum SoLe” (Qusole) method.